-4. They’d rather be right than make money.
+4. They’d rather be right than making money.

 It sucks to be wrong.

-I’m all for commitment when it comes to relationships and career but when you trade, you should remember that you shouldn’t be emotionally-invested on a trade.
+I’m all for commitment when it comes to relationships and careers but when you trade, you should remember that you shouldn’t be emotionally invested in trade.
 Successful traders know when they should exit a losing position and they are able to do so quickly.

 To be consistently profitable, you should always look for making good trades and accept the fact that you cannot control results.